 - Divide and conquer, my wife and I have NEVER attended the same workshop.
 But then I know some couples prefer to stick together.

 - If you’re used to going to conferences for your job, where you sit for hours and hours in a large room, listening to various speakers, THIS IS NOT THAT.
 We’re always on the move, and time flies here!
 Depending on the workshops, you might spend the entire day in one building, or you might be walking a few blocks between buildings, and the weather in May in Oshkosh can be well, “weird!”
 Dress for the climate and bring an umbrella.

 - Everyone seems to be carrying a backpack, diaper or ditty bag that contains all of their day long essentials.
 An empty bottle of water can refilled at any drinking fountain (bubbler).
 There are also some soft drink vending machines as in any college dorm building.

 - If you’re expecting to sit in tiny plastic school kid chairs, THERE ARE NONE.
 This is a college campus and the seating is fine for most grown men.

 - If you are expecting a fancy hotel-type luncheon, served with coffee or iced tea, THIS IS NOT THAT.
 You are on your own with your family for food and drink.
 The campus cafeteria’s all-you-can-eat buffets for breakfast and lunch are reasonable options.
 However, my family always chooses to bring our own lunch.
 You can eat food from home anyplace except the campus dining hall.

 In summary, it’s a “must do” for moms and dads.
-I’m nearly certain during your ride home in the car that evening when you’re comparing notes and sharing stories of what you did and saw all day, you’ll realize you’re already looking forward to 2015’s conference.
+I’m nearly certain during your ride home in the car that evening when you’re comparing notes and sharing stories of what you did and saw all day, you’ll realize you’re already looking forward to next year’s conference.